ChenDavidTimothy/TrajectoLab_radau/README.md

 **Contact:** chendavidtimothy@gmail.com

 A Python framework for **trajectory and design optimization** using optimal control.
-MAPTOR solves problems involving the motion of vehicles, robots, spacecraft, and other dynamic systems through space and time using the Legendre-Gauss-Radau pseudospectral method and phs-adaptive mesh refinement.
+MAPTOR simultaneously optimizes system parameters and trajectories for vehicles, robots, spacecraft, and other dynamic systems.

-## What Makes MAPTOR Different?
+## When to Use MAPTOR

-Most trajectory optimizers solve the path for a **given** vehicle design.
-MAPTOR optimizes both the **vehicle design** and **trajectory** simultaneously.

-**Traditional Approach** (slow iteration):
-1. Guess vehicle parameters (battery size, engine thrust, etc.)
-2. Optimize trajectory for that fixed design
-3. Check if performance meets requirements
-4. Manually adjust design and repeat

-**MAPTOR Approach** (simultaneous optimization):
+**If you only need basic PATH planning** (geometry-focused problems), use path planning algorithms:
+- A*, Dijkstra, basic RRT, PRM
+- Fastest for obstacle avoidance without complex dynamics

+**If you need TRAJECTORY optimization** with simple constraints, faster methods exist:
+- iLQR (iterative Linear Quadratic Regulator)
+- ALTRO (Augmented Lagrangian Trajectory Optimizer)
+- Faster convergence for dynamics-heavy, constraint-light problems

+**Use MAPTOR for complex DESIGN + TRAJECTORY problems:**
-- Optimize vehicle design parameters AND trajectory together
+- Multiple design parameters + trajectory optimization
-- Eliminate design-trajectory iteration loops
-- Find optimal vehicle-mission combinations
+- Complex nonlinear path constraints (obstacle avoidance, state bounds)
+- Multiphase missions with automatic phase linking
+- When you need the full flexibility of direct transcription

-## Quick Start
+## Quick Start: Pure Trajectory Optimization

 ```python
 import maptor as mtor